-Surprisingly, the Chamuco has a great temperament when properly trained and raised in a loving environment.
-With family, they’re very friendly and love being included in all family activities.
+Surprisingly, the Chamuco has a favorable temperament when properly trained and raised in a loving environment.
+With their family, Chamucos are extremely friendly and love being included in all family activities.

-Needless to say, Chamuco dogs are always brimming with confidence – even around strangers.
-They’re smart enough to interpret a stranger’s intentions.
-For this reason, they’re some of the best guard and watch dogs Mexico has to offer.
+Needless to say, Chamuco dogs are always brimming with confidence, whether with their family or strangers.
+They’re intelligent enough to interpret a stranger’s intentions, making them some of the best guard and watchdogs Mexico has to offer.

 What’s even more surprising is their playful nature with children.
+Like with the Akita Inu, the Chamuco has an affinity towards kids.
 Even so, you should always exercise caution when letting your kids play with a Chamuco.

 But what about all the aggressive Chamuco dogs in dog fights?
 Chances are, they weren’t properly socialized.
-It’s an unfortunate and sad situation.
+Because of their dominant personalities, obedience and socialization is more crucial than ever.
+It’s an unfortunate and sad situation for the fighting Chamucos.

 - The famed Taco Bell dog was a Chihuahua named Gidget.
 Unfortunately, she died from a stroke at age 15.